 When adopting a child, one of the adoptive parents is entitled to six months’ paid and six months’ unpaid leave.
 If their partner works, he or she can take paternity leave.

 Employers must ‘consider seriously’ requests for flexible working conditions from parents or carers of children aged 16 or under or parents of under-18s who have disabilities.
+This right is to be extended to all employees in 2014.

 All employers are required to 'auto-enrol' eligible employees in to, and contribute towards, a workplace pension (being phased in since October 2012 starting with the largest employers).
 Unless your employees specifically opt out, you will have to provide them with access to a contributory pension and make contributions towards their pension funds (rising from 1% to 3% by October 2018).